Sylius/Sylius/docs/customization/model.rst

 How to customize translatable fields of a translatable Model?
 -------------------------------------------------------------

 Suppose you want to add a translatable property to a translatable entity, for example to the Shipping Method.
-Let assume that you would like the Shipping method to include a message with the delivery conditions.
+Let's assume that you would like the Shipping method to include a message with the delivery conditions.
 Let's save it on the ``deliveryConditions`` field.

 Just like for regular models you can also check the class of translatable models like that: